The federal government could shut down soon. Here’s what you need to know

 Another nearly 900,000 workers would have been furloughed without pay.
 (Snyderman noted that the estimates did not include the layoffs and departures that occurred in the early weeks of the Trump administration.)

-In 2023, the Biden administration warned that the nation’s 1.3 million active-duty military troops would not get paid, before a shutdown was averted at the last minute.
+The Defense Department informed active duty and reserve military members, as well as civilian employees, in late September that they will not be paid after September 30 until Congress approves funding for the agency, according to a memo viewed by CNN.
+Active duty members will have to continue to report for work.

-This week, judiciary officials warned that federal courts could be affected by a shutdown within days, much sooner than in previous occurrences, because of tight budgets.
+Also, judiciary officials warned in late September that federal courts could be affected by a shutdown within days, much sooner than in previous occurrences, because of tight budgets.
 While judges and Supreme Court justices would continue to be paid, many other judicial employees would not.

 Federal workers are guaranteed to receive their back pay after the impasse is resolved.
 However, the same is not true for federal contractors who may be furloughed or temporarily laid off by their employers during a shutdown.